 - it is imperative global water supplies are managed to ensure availability for current and future generations;

 - access to clean water and adequate sanitation are fundamental human rights, and;

 - the current “global-framework” is not functioning for preservation of this precious resource but within this “global-framework” the opportunity exists to ensure fair use of water throughout the world.

 To understand more about my passion in the field, a brief bio might be helpful.
 I grew up in East Tennessee.
 As a kid, my sense-of-place was realized during barefoot adventures on moss-covered forest floors, running through cow-fields to evade the neighborhood bull, and swimming in local creeks with friends.
-I did not realize at the time what lasting reverberations these experiences would cause in my life as an adult.
+I did not realize at the time what lasting reverberations these experiences would cause in my life as an adult (or the agricultural pollutants that filled my local swimming hole).
 For the last few years, I have been working in the watershed field.
 Beginning as an environmental educator in Tennessee, continuing to study sustainable agriculture and forest restoration in Central America, leading to writing water-right permits in Washington, volunteering with an awesome sanitation organization in Oregon, attending graduate school in Water Resources Policy and Management in Oregon, interning and conducting research on gender, water, and sanitation in India, and attending graduate school again in Environmental Sociology in California.
 My primary interest areas are: 1) environmental justice in relation to water and sanitation and 2) empowerment and gender equality in relation to water and sanitation.